| Title: | Construct and Compare scGRN from Single-Cell Transcriptomic Data |

 Principal component regression may be broadly divided into three major steps:

-Perform PCA on the observed covariates data matrix to obtain nComp
+Perform PCA on the observed covariates data matrix to obtain nComp number of the principal components.

 Regress the observed vector of outcomes on the selected principal components as covariates, using ordinary least squares regression to get a vector of estimated regression coefficients